microsoft/DirectX-SDK-Samples/README.md

 For a full change history, see [CHANGELOG.md](https://github.com/microsoft/DirectX-SDK-Samples/blob/main/CHANGELOG.md).

 * The XInput samples have been updated to use XInput 1.4 or XInput 9.1.0.
 XInput 1.3 usage requires the legacy DirectX SDK and is *strongly discouraged*.

+* The XAudio2 samples have been updated to use XAudio 2.9 built into Windows 10/Windows 11 or via [XAudio2Redist](https://aka.ms/XAudio2Redist).

 * The XACT samples are not included in this repository because they will only build with the legacy DirectX SDK.